Experience the Stars: Namibia's Dark Sky Corridor

 1. NamibRand Nature Reserve (Certified Dark Sky Reserve)

-• Highlights: Africa's only International Dark Sky Reserve, with observatories and astronomy programmes.
+Highlights: Africa's only International Dark Sky Reserve, featuring observatories and astronomy programs.

 2. Keetmanshoop & the B1 North Corridor